esl/MongooseIM/doc/modules/mod_event_pusher_rabbit.md

 confirmation from the server before it starts to process next message.
 This approach allows to introduce backpressure on a RabbitMQ server connection cause the server can reject/not confirm messages when it's overloaded.
-On the other hand it can cause performance degratation.
+On the other hand it can cause performance degradation.

 ### Worker selection strategy

 The module uses `mongoose_wpool` (which in turn uses `wpool` underneath) for managing worker processes  and [`best_worker` strategy](https://github.com/inaka/worker_pool#best_worker), for choosing a worker, is in use by default.
-Different strategies imply different behaviours of the system.
+Different strategies imply different behaviors of the system.

-#### Event messages queueing
+#### Event messages queuing

 When `available_worker` strategy is in use all the event messages are queued in single worker pool manager process state.
-When diffrenet strategy is set e.g `best_worker` those messages are placed in worker processes inboxes.
+When different strategy is set e.g `best_worker` those messages are placed in worker processes inboxes.
 Worker selection strategy can be set in `rabbit` pool configuration.